• Armenian (hy-AM)

 PDF

-PhD Student at the Chair of Criminal Law of
+Lecturer at the Department of Criminal Law and Criminal Procedure

 Annotation.